flutter/website/src/docs/development/ui/animations/staggered-animations.md

 Staggered animations are a straightforward concept: visual changes happen as a series of operations, rather than all at once.
-The animation might be purely sequential, with one change occuring after the next, or it might partially or completely overlap.
+The animation might be purely sequential, with one change occurring after the next, or it might partially or completely overlap.
 It might also have gaps, where no changes occur.